 - Leckning, B., Robinson, G., Guthridge, S., & He, V. (2019).
 Exploring risk profiles of young people with self-harm hospital admissions in the Northern Territory

-- Vincent, H., Guthridge, S., & Leckning, S. (2019).
+- He, Vi., Guthridge, S., & Leckning, S. (2019).
 From Birth to Five: A multiagency data-linkage study to inform a public health response to child protection in the Northern Territory.

-- Vincent, H., Guthridge, S., & Leckning, S. (2019).
+- He, V., Guthridge, S., & Leckning, S. (2019).
 Protection and Justice: A study of the crossover of Northern Territory children between two services.

 - Silburn, S.R., McKenzie, J., Guthridge, S., & Li, Q.S.
 (2014).
 Unpacking educational inequality in the Northern Territory.
 Australian Council for Education Research Conference Proceedings.